ohcnetwork/care/docs/databases/backup.rst

 Here's how the script works
 ---------------------------

 The script automates the process of creating PostgreSQL database backups from a Docker container.
-It generates a backup SQL file using the pg_dump utility in PostgreSQL and stores these files in ``/home/$USER/care-backups.`` The script will create this directory if it doesn't already exist.
+It generates a backup file(``.dump``) using the pg_dump utility in PostgreSQL and stores these files in ``/home/$USER/care-backups.`` which is binded to ``/backups`` in the docker container.
 Backup files older than 7 days are deleted when the script is executed.
-The backup file is saved with the name ``care_backup_%Y%m%d%H%M%S.sql.``
+The backup file is saved with the name ``care_backup_%Y%m%d%H%M%S.sql``.

 Set up a cronjob
 ----------------

 Backup your database running on docker automatically everyday by initiating a cronjob.

-    **Note**: Make sure you have the docker containers up and running, refer `this <../local-setup/configuration.rst>`_.
+    **Note**: Make sure you are in the care directory at the time of setting this up

 Install the package
 ~~~~~~~~~~~~~~~~~~~